surajpatil0333/HotelManagment/README.md

 # HolidayINN
-THis is project ON hotel Mangment sysytem
+THis is project ON hotel Mangment sysytem.
+Using Spring Mvc .